-So, what can you do if your child isn’t quite old enough to do these things with yet, but is still needing a lot of your time?
+So, what can you do if your child isn’t quite old enough to do these things with you yet, but is still needing a lot of your time?
 Easy.
-Utilise their growing bodies to your advantage, you have your own naturally progressing weight.
+Utilise their growing bodies to your advantage; you have your own naturally progressing weight.

-Overall, if you get creative, there are tonnes fo ways to get in some exercise with your kids, you just need to know what to do. the easiest thing to do is let them lead the way, and exercise together equally.
-It's hard work, and it's not always straight forward, but it is almost always a lot of fun!
+Overall, if you get creative, there are tonnes of ways to get in some exercise with your kids, you just need to know what to do.
+The easiest thing to do is to let them lead the way and exercise together equally.
+It’s hard work, and it’s not always straightforward, but it is almost always a lot of fun!
 Give it a try!

 Now, all of that exercising with your kids is all well and good, but it’s not always quite what you’re looking for.
 There are always going to be some times or some workouts where you want to go solo.
 It makes sense.
 That’s why you need some ideas on how to exercise without your kids as well.

-Another good system you can put into place to make a little more of the time that you do have is to take shifts with another family member or even someone close to you in a similar situation like a friend with a family of their own.
-They will likely appreciate the time off when it’s your turn too, and it means that your kids have something to do whilst you can focus on your training and make up for the time you may be losing otherwise in the at home or the gym.
+Another good system you can put into place to make a little more of the time that you do have is to take shifts with another family member or even someone close to you in a similar situation, like a friend with a family of their own.
+They will likely appreciate the time off when it’s your turn too, and it means that your kids have something to do whilst you can focus on your training and make up for the time you may be losing otherwise, either at home or at the gym.

-Even though getting out of bed earlier can seem like a nightmare after running around after your family, making use of silent equipment is a good solution to keeping the noise down.
-They are practically silent and get your days off to a flying start, leaving you feeling motivated and energised for the whole day which could really make things a lot easier.
-Going out for runs or walks are great too, as long as you still get in some you time.
+Even though getting out of bed earlier can seem like a nightmare after running around after your family, making use of silent equipment is a good solution to keeping the noise down; they are practically silent and get your days off to a flying start, leaving you feeling motivated and energised for the whole day which could really make things a lot easier.
+Going out for runs or walks is great, too, as long as you still get in some your time.

 Even though it is a challenge, there is usually some point in your day where you can make the most of some of these ideas.
 Even if it is a bit of a nightmare to think about sometimes, it’s worth trying.
 Exercising is a great mood booster and motivator and lets you take some time out for yourself, so it’s always worth doing in the long run.